mindspore-ai/docs/install/mindspore_ascend310_install_pip_en.md

     wget https://gitee.com/mindspore/mindspore/raw/master/scripts/install/euleros-ascend310-pip.sh
     # install Python 3.7 and MindSpore 1.6.0 by default
     bash -i ./euleros-ascend310-pip.sh
-    # to specify Python and MindSpore version, e.g. Python 3.9 and MindSpore 1.5.0
+    # to specify Python and MindSpore version, taking Python 3.9 and MindSpore 1.5.0 as examples, use the following manners
     # PYTHON_VERSION=3.9 MINDSPORE_VERSION=1.5.0 bash -i ./euleros-ascend310-pip.sh
     ```

     This script performs the following operations:

-    - Install the dependencies required by MindSpore, such as GCC, gmp.
+    - Install the dependencies required by MindSpore, such as GCC and gmp.
-    - Install Python3 and pip3 and set them as default.
+    - Install Python3 and pip3 by APT and set them as default.
     - Install MindSpore Ascend by pip.

     After the script is executed, please refer to the instructions in [Configuring Environment Variables](#configuring-environment-variables) to set relevant environment variables.